glitchtonny/PROJECTCOCKTAIL/README.md

 # Description
-<p>This application enables people to explore on the new drinks that are available.</p>
+<p>This application enables people to explore on the new drinks that are available and one can add a new drink when they discover it</p>
 <p></p>

 # sreenshot